contagon/handbook/handbook/25-temple-and-family-history-work.md

 One or more high councilors may be assigned to lead these efforts.
 However, all high councilors have these responsibilities for the wards and quorums to which they are assigned.

-High councilors may help ward temple and family history leaders instruct ward temple and family history consultants.
+High councilors may help elders quorum presidencies and ward temple and family history leaders instruct ward temple and family history consultants.
 High councilors may be assisted by stake temple and family history consultants.

 The stake presidency may assign a high councilor to coordinate the stake’s family history volunteer efforts (see [25.4.3](25-temple-and-family-history-work.md#2543-family-history-volunteer-activities)).
 He or another high councilor may be assigned to oversee the work in FamilySearch centers (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

 ### 25.3.4 Stake Relief Society Presidency

-Under the direction of the stake president, the stake Relief Society presidency instructs and supports ward Relief Society presidencies in their responsibilities for temple and family history work (see [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
+Under the direction of the stake president, the stake Relief Society presidency instructs and supports ward Relief Society presidencies in their responsibilities for temple and family history efforts (see [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).

 ### 25.3.5 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Stake Temple and Family History Consultants

-Stake temple and family history consultants support temple and family history work throughout the stake.
-They serve under the direction of the stake presidency and one or more high councilors assigned to temple and family history work.
+Stake temple and family history consultants support temple and family history efforts throughout the stake.
+They serve under the direction of the stake presidency and one or more high councilors assigned to temple and family history efforts.

-These consultants support high councilors and the stake Relief Society presidency in their efforts to instruct others in temple and family history work (see [25.3.3](25-temple-and-family-history-work.md#2533-high-councilors) and [25.3.4](25-temple-and-family-history-work.md#2534-stake-relief-society-presidency)).
+These consultants support high councilors and the stake Relief Society presidency in their efforts to instruct ward leaders in temple and family history efforts (see [25.3.3](25-temple-and-family-history-work.md#2533-high-councilors) and [25.3.4](25-temple-and-family-history-work.md#2534-stake-relief-society-presidency)).
 They may also be given the following assignments:

 * Help teach and support members in ward temple and family history callings.
-* Help coordinate volunteer efforts using [FamilySearch.org](https://familysearch.org) or the [FamilySearch apps](https://www.familysearch.org/en/blog/familysearch-mobile-apps) (see [25.4.3](25-temple-and-family-history-work.md#2543-family-history-volunteer-activities)).
+* Help coordinate volunteer efforts (see [25.4.3](25-temple-and-family-history-work.md#2543-family-history-volunteer-activities)).
 * Serve in FamilySearch centers (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

 ### 25.3.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) FamilySearch Centers